Meet The Team

 Coming from a family of globe-trotters, Emily grew up overseas before making roots in Guelph.
 For a number of years, she worked in developmental and mental health services where volunteer management was always an integral part of her work.
 This positive experience of working with volunteers ultimately led her to join the PIN in 2009.
 She now coordinates two programs: Snow Angels and Best Practices in Volunteer Screening.
 When she is not at work, Emily volunteers with Trees for Tots, gardening at the John McCrae House Garden and helping children improve their literacy skills with The Colour Wheel Project.
 Emily is an avid reader and belongs to a local Guelph book club.
 She recently fell in love with the Rockies where she hikes with her family and visits her two daughters.

-Natasha Wilson, Information & Referral Administrator
+Megan McKay, Information & Referral Administrator